-The carbon dioxide (CO_2) vehicle emissions tax was implemented from 1 September 2010 as a specific tax, instead of the previously proposed ad valorem tax.
-New passenger cars would be taxed based on their certified CO_2 emissions at R75 per gram per kilometre (g/km) for each gram per kilometre above 120 g/km.
+The carbon dioxide (CO2) vehicle emissions tax was implemented on 1 September 2010 as a specific tax, instead of the previously proposed ad valorem tax.
+New passenger vehicles cars would be taxed based on their certificed CO2 emmissions at R75 per gram per kilometre (g/km) for each gram per kilometre above 120g/km.
 This emissions tax would be in addition to the current ad valorem luxury tax on new vehicles.
+With effect from 1 April 2016, passenger vehicles tax increased from R75 to R100 for every gram of emissions/km above 120gCO2/km and, for double cabs, from R125 to R140 for every gram of emissions/km in excess of 175gCO2/km.